Troubleshooting Guide

 2. Local Deployment Logs

-- Navigate to the root folder where logs are stored:
+- Accessing Logs:- Navigate to the root folder where logs are stored:

 - This directory contains raw log files organized by service component and date, allowing for manual inspection when necessary.